docker-flow/docker-flow-proxy/README.md

     --service-path /api/v1/books
 ```

 The `--service-name` must contain the name of the service that should be integrated into the proxy.
 That name must coincide with the name stored in Consul.
-The `--service-path` is the unique URL that identifies the service.
-HAProxy will be configured to redirect all requests to the base URL starting with the value specified through the `--service-path` argument.
+The `--service-path` is the unique URL path that identifies the service.
+HAProxy will be configured to redirect all requests to the service starting with the value specified by the `--service-path` argument.
 Both of those arguments are mandatory.

+In case more than one instance of the service is running, the proxy will load balance requests against all of them.

 TODO
 ----

-* docker-flow

-  * Add proxy to the code
-  * Add proxy to the README

 * Add description to Docker Hub
 * Article